1955 State of Vietnam referendum: Organization of the referendum

-On 7 July 1955, the first anniversary of his installation as prime minister, Diem announced that a national referendum would be held to determine the future of the country.
-On 16 July, Diem publicly announced his intention to not take part in the reunification elections: "We will not be tied down by the [Geneva] treaty that was signed against the wishes of the Vietnamese people."
+On 7 July 1955, the first anniversary of his installation as prime minister, Diệm announced that a national referendum would be held to determine the future of the country.
+On 16 July, Diệm publicly announced his intention to not take part in the reunification elections: "We will not be tied down by the [Geneva] treaty that was signed against the wishes of the Vietnamese people."

-Diem contended that the Communists would never allow free elections in the north, so therefore South Vietnam must strike out on its own and establish a separate, non-Communist state.
+Diệm contended that the Communists would never allow free elections in the north, so therefore South Vietnam must strike out on its own and establish a separate, non-Communist state.
 This was echoed by the Saigon press, which ran articles assailing communist elections as shambolic, rigged, and meaningless; at the time, the northern half of Vietnam had a greater population than the south.
 A month earlier, North Vietnamese Prime Minister Phạm Văn Đồng wrote to Saigon asking to begin negotiations over the specific details of the elections.
-While the Americans were happy to avoid elections because of fears of a communist victory, they hoped that Diem would enter the dialogue over planning matters and wait for North Vietnam to object to a proposal, and thus use it to blame the communists for violating the Geneva Accords.
-The Americans had earlier advised Diem, who had been acting in defiance of Bảo Đại, that continued aid was contingent on Diem establishing a legal basis for usurping the head of state's power.
+While the Americans were happy to avoid elections because of fears of a communist victory, they hoped that Diệm would enter the dialogue over planning matters and wait for North Vietnam to object to a proposal, and thus use it to blame the communists for violating the Geneva Accords.
+The Americans had earlier advised Diệm, who had been acting in defiance of Bảo Đại, that continued aid was contingent on Diệm establishing a legal basis for usurping the head of state's power.

-On 6 October 1955, Diem announced the referendum would be held on 23 October.
+On 6 October 1955, Diệm announced the referendum would be held on 23 October.
 The election was open to men and women aged 18 or over, and the government arranged to have a polling station set up for every 1,000 registered voters.
-The poll was contested by Bảo Đại, who had spent much of his time in France and advocated a monarchy, and Diem, who ran on a republican platform.
-According to historian Jessica Chapman, it was a choice between "the country's obsolete emperor and its far-from-popular prime minister, Ngo Dinh Diem".
-In announcing the referendum, Diem portrayed his decision as being motivated by a love of democracy and popular discontent with the rule of Bảo Đại.
+The poll was contested by Bảo Đại, who had spent much of his time in France and advocated a monarchy, and Diệm, who ran on a republican platform.
+According to historian Jessica Chapman, it was a choice between "the country's obsolete emperor and its far-from-popular prime minister, Ngô Đình Diệm".
+In announcing the referendum, Diệm portrayed his decision as being motivated by a love of democracy and popular discontent with the rule of Bảo Đại.
 The prime minister cited a plethora of petitions from various social, religious, and political groups calling on him to stage a plebiscite to remove Bảo Đại, claiming he was motivated by these "legitimate and democratic" sentiments.
-U.S. officials advised Diem to claim 60% and 70% of the vote to make the election look plausible.
+U.S. officials advised Diệm to claim 60% and 70% of the vote to make the election look plausible.